 However, almost immediately, critics of the MFL began denouncing it, with many saying the ladder was a blatant attempt by Silverton to thwart the efforts of President Donald J. Trump ( did I just type that?) to stop the influx of Mexicans into his beloved California.

-"First of all, most of the Mexicans in Los Angeles work at Mozza anyway, so, for Silverton, the more Mexicans here, the larger the worker pool," said Betsy DaVos, Trump's nominee for Secretary of Education.
+"First of all, most of the Mexicans in Los Angeles work at Mozza anyway, so, for Silverton, the more Mexicans here, the larger the worker pool," said Betsy DaVos, Trump's lame-ass Secretary of Education.
 "And doesn't that silly woman realize if she puts food on a ladder that potential grizzly bears would be attracted to it?
 I sure the hell hope she has armed guards on her stupid MFL."

 Others scoffed at the notion the food would be good enough on the MFL to garner a Michelin star.
 One vocal opponent was Kelly Anne Conway, who, at this point, doesn't need much of an introduction.